The CLI team has some exciting new updates to share with the community!

 First things first – project lead!

-Pivotal nominated Abby Chau for the Cloud Foundry CLI Project Lead in the Application Runtime PMC.
+VMware nominated Abby Chau for the Cloud Foundry CLI Project Lead in the Application Runtime PMC.
 She currently serves as Interim Project Lead for the CLI team.

 Any objections should be sent to me or raised in the next Application Runtime PMC bi-weekly meeting.